 4. Consider your containment options

 Generally, dogs are required to be restrained at campgrounds and I spent many years assuming that was by leash/tie out.
 Only after seeing what others were doing to contain their dogs did I realize that's not the case (at least where we've stayed).
 For us, clipping together a few exercise pens was a game changer.
 Immediately, the issues with knocking over bowls, tangling around each other and equipment, and eliminating the cause of some of the defensive barking (from being restrained) made camping more enjoyable for everyone.
 We're lucky that our two take the pens for what they are and don't test them but I fully recognize this may not work for others - just know that tying your dog to the picnic bench isn't the only option (but if it happens to work best for you/your dog - please use a harness!).
-You can also buy or make an elevated runner system like this one.
-Finally, if your dog is accustomed to a crate, bring one with you as well.
+You can also buy or make an elevated runner system like

-terminating with one on each side of the back door to the car so the girls could go in and out -
+A little tough to see but last week's layout included the two pen ends terminating with one on each side of the back door to the car so the girls could go in and out - since we spend a good deal of time in there, it is often their relaxation place of choice.
+Working with their needs makes them happier and better behaved! |

 5. Go overboard!